Fordi/Beekeeping/construction.md

-# Hive construction

-A hive is generally constructed of the following layers, starting bottom to top:

 * Hive platform - Creates a level surface for five hives, away from the ground, protecting them from flooding, ants, and allowing for improved airflow through the hive
     * Requirements